AVE Can Speed You Through Every Corner of Spain on their High-Speed Trains

 As a part of the Green Stations program, extra care has been taken to observe the fragile and protected lands that some of the new lines travel through.
 Spain hopes to be a model to the rest of the world in this field.
 After all, these lines are supposed to be the travel mode of the future!

-Luke Dowley is a former editorial assistant for GoNOMAD.com and is currently working with a drone start-up company that began at UMass.
+Luke Dowley is a freelance writer based in New York City and is currently working with a drone start-up company that began at UMass.